Construction

 There are other ways that you can save time, and therefore money, by amending templates, having notifications included in your standard contracts or aligning payment terms to reduce the administrative burden that trust accounts bring.

-For construction businesses that need to meet the trust account requirements, MYOB has fast-tracked development of additional MYOB Advanced Construction functionality to create smart tools to support day-to-day transactions and reporting to help you remain compliant.
+For construction businesses that need to meet the trust account requirements, MYOB has fast-tracked development of additional MYOB Acumatica Construction functionality to create smart tools to support day-to-day transactions and reporting to help you remain compliant.

 Watch the full recording of the webinar here